-There are several types of air regulators.
-The simplest type uses an unbalanced-poppet-style valve.
+There are several types of air regulators and the simplest type uses an unbalanced-poppet-style valve.
 This design incorporates an adjustment spring, does not have a separate diaphragm chamber, and is non-relieving.
 Turning the adjustment screw compresses the spring, which forces the diaphragm to move, thus pushing a poppet to uncover an orifice.

 As pressure rises downstream, it acts on the underside of the diaphragm, balancing against the force of the spring.
 The poppet throttles the orifice opening to restrict flow – and produce the desired downstream pressure.
 A spring under the poppet assures that the valve closes completely when no flow exists.
 This is the least expensive type air regulator.

-Larger, more expensive regulators, incorporate a separate diaphragm chamber, which has an aspirator tube exposed to the output pressure.
-Segregating the diaphragm from the main airflow minimizes its abrasive effects and extends the life of the valve.
+Larger, more expensive regulators incorporate a separate diaphragm chamber, which has an aspirator tube exposed to the output pressure.
+Segregating the diaphragm from the primary airflow minimizes its abrasive effects and extends the valve’s life.

 As flow through this regulator increases, the aspirator tube creates a slightly lower pressure in the diaphragm chamber.
-The diaphragm deflects downward and opens the orifice without significantly reducing the output pressure.
+As a result, the diaphragm deflects downward and opens the orifice without significantly reducing the output pressure.
 The effect is the same as increasing the adjustment setting.
-Thus, this style regulator has minimal drop (output pressure decay) as supply pressure varies.
+Thus, this style regulator has a minimal drop (output pressure decay) as supply pressure varies.
 The table below compares how that variance occurs with a small and a large diaphragm.

 The larger diaphragms in these regulators improve response and sensitivity.
-As discharge flow through the regulator is increased over its entire range, output pressure drops.
-Thus, it is important to set the regulator’s desired output pressure under normal flow conditions.
+However, as discharge flow through the regulator increases over its entire range, output pressure drops.
+Thus, it is essential to set the regulator’s desired output pressure under typical flow conditions.

 Balanced Poppet & Precision Regulators